roadrunner-server/docs/queues/overview-queues.md

 {% endcode %}

-As you noticed we use everywhere interfaces for setting options for the task, and a developer has the ability create his own implementation of the interfaces.
+As noted above, we use interfaces everywhere to configure task options, and developers can create their own implementations of those interfaces.

 ### Task Dispatching